-The Superintendent may recommend that a student be expelled without prior recommendation from the principal.
-In such cases, the Superintendent will follow the Principal-Initiated Expulsion procedures below.
+The Superintendent may recommend that a student be expelled, serve a long term alternative school placement, or a long term suspension without prior recommendation from the principal.
+In such cases, the Superintendent will follow the Principal-Initiated Expulsion, Long-term Alternative Placement or Long Term Suspension procedures below.